-- ♦ I will check my child for symptoms each morning including checking their temperature; - If my child, or anyone in my household, shows symptoms of COVID-19, I will not send them to school, we will get tested and self isolate as a family until the results are received.
-I will let the school know the results as soon as possible via telephone; - ♦ If my child shows symptoms of COVID-19 at school, I will collect my child from school immediately; - ♦ When dropping my child off and picking them up, I will adhere to the 1 metre plus social distancing rules; - ♦ When dropping off and picking up, I will strictly stick to the school timings for my child; - ♦ I will teach my child the symptoms of coronavirus so they can tell an adult if they have them; - My child will only bring a water bottle, a fruit snack for playtime, PE kit in a bag, stationery, coat and a lunch box (unless ordering from SchoolGrid) These items may be carried in a small bag.
+- ♦ I will check my child for symptoms each morning including checking their temperature; - ◊ If my child, or anyone in my household, shows symptoms of COVID-19, we will get tested and self-isolate as a family until the results are received.
+I will let the school know the results as soon as possible via telephone or email; - ♦ If my child shows symptoms of COVID-19 at school, I will collect my child from school immediately; - ♦ When dropping off and picking up, I will strictly stick to the school timings for my child; - ♦ I will teach my child the symptoms of coronavirus so they can tell an adult if they have them; - My child will only bring a water bottle, a fruit snack for playtime, PE kit in a bag, stationery, coat and a lunch box (unless ordering from SchoolGrid) These items may be carried in a small bag.

-All equipment will stay in school apart from used lunch boxes, bottles and PE kits which will go home to be cleaned and replaced; - ♦ My child will not bring any other items into school with them (including a mobile phone) or take items home from school: - \$\delta\$ I will remind my child about social distancing rules but accept they are difficult to follow and that my child and other children may not always do this successfully; - ♦ My child will know how to use good respiratory and hand hygiene; - ♦ I will not be allowed into the school without a prearranged appointment make appointments via telephone or email: - ♦ I need to support all staff in their efforts to create an 'as safe as possible' environment during this crisis; - ◊ I will read all letters/messages/emails that are sent home; - ♦ I need to inform the school immediately of any changes to parents/carer and emergency contacts details: - ♦ If my child is deemed unsafe, (including deliberately not maintaining distances or not following safety protocols) the Behaviour Policy will be adhered to and they may be sent home.
+All equipment will stay in school apart from used lunch boxes, bottles and PE kits which will go home to be cleaned and replaced; - ♦ My child will not bring any other items into school with them (including a mobile phone) or take items home from school; - ♦ My child will know how to use good respiratory and hand hygiene; - ♦ I will not be allowed into the school without a prearranged appointment make appointments via telephone or email; - ♦ I need to support all staff in their efforts to create an 'as safe as possible' environment during this crisis; - ◊ I will read all letters/messages/emails that are sent home; - ♦ I need to inform the school immediately of any changes to parents/carer and emergency contacts details; - ♦ If my child is deemed unsafe, (including deliberately not maintaining distances or not following safety protocols) the Behaviour Policy will be adhered to and they may be sent home.